Atlas975/Notes/Networking/Network_routing.md

 > ```

 ___
-# Network switching
+# Network routing
+- A host sending function will take an application message, break it up into smaller packets of length L bits and transmit those packets at a transmission rate R
-- The time taken for data to be
+- The time taken for a host to push packets is known as t

 ## Packet switching
 - Method of creating temporary connections between devices using **switches**.